akai54/simpleGame/README.md

 ## Introduction

-This software project is a very simple and stupid video game with a textual interface, where two "pawns" have to fight by moving on the squares of a board.
+A very trivial video game with a textual interface, where two "pawns" have to fight by moving on the squares of a board.
+Written in Java.

 ## Rules of the game